drinkbird/drinkbird.github.io/_posts/blog/2016-10-16-people-vs-ideas.md

 As previously discussed, great ideas are never formed in a vacuum.
 Also, most successful products are not a result of a single idea.
 In fact, they are comprised of a multitude of ideas, contributed by many different people.

-In his book, [The Lean Startup](http://geni.us/leanstartup), Eric Ries urges entrepreneurs to create a minimum viable product and use it as a subject of rapid experimentation in order to clarify whether their hypothesis or vision is true or not.
+In his book, {% include link.html title="The Lean Startup" url="http://geni.us/leanstartup" %}, Eric Ries urges entrepreneurs to create a minimum viable product and use it as a subject of rapid experimentation in order to clarify whether their hypothesis or vision is true or not.
 Then, depending on the findings, they need to pivot or persevere, and repeat the whole process over and over again.

 By examining any number of successful startups, we can confirm that suspicion; the final form of their product or service is quite different from its original conception.